Lucas Meek’s remarkable rise has helped lift UW men’s soccer into Sunday’s Sweet 16 matchup

 “What he did to earn his playing time was outrageous,” Clark said.
 “He scored four goals in like 55 minutes of play.
 He would get bit minutes and score a goal.
 Bit minutes and score goals.
 To be honest, we were using him at that time as positive energy and a shot in the arm.
 He turned that into, ‘I will actually produce and give you quality too.’
 He grew in confidence too, and the player he is now is certainly better than the player he was three months ago.”

 After scoring goals in six of seven games, Meek has not had another one since.
 Instead, it has been assists, with six in the past eight games, including one over Boston College in the 2-0 win in the second round of the NCAA tournament last week.
-Meek has six goals and six assists on the season, and has no answer for why all the goals came first.
+Meek has six goals and six assists on the season (tied for second on the team in both categories), and has no answer for why all the goals came first.
 He is still trying to wrap his mind around everything that has happened the past couple of months.

 “I wouldn’t have believed it,” Meek said.
 “I trust in my capability as a soccer player completely, but even I would have not have been able to comprehend the moments I have been able to achieve this year, like scoring (the game winner) against Stanford, scoring against Seattle U.”